ReolinkCameraAPI/reolinkapigo/README.md

     ) {
        // Write your code here
     }

 All variables are camelCase

     var someVariable1 string

 Package names are all lowercase and if two or more words, camelCase

     package foo
     package fooBar

 Go files are lowercase and if two or more words, snake_case

     foo.go
     foo_bar.go

+### Test without a camera

+All the tests implement a MockApi.
+The only test that could be a bit tricky is the RTSP client test.

+To test this locally on your machine you could use the [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server)

+Setting it up is quite easy, however streaming the video feed needs some extra thought, especially if you are new to ffmpeg.

+Steps:

+- Get rtsp-simple-server (download binary etc.) and Start server.
+- Find a video file and push content to server
+- Run the rtsp test

+    # receives the stream and passes it along to clients
+    ./rtsp-simple-server

+    # this will start and encode the stream on the fly
+    ffmpeg -re -stream_loop -1 -i vidfile.mkv -c:v libx264 -preset ultrafast -tune zerolatency -b 600k -f rtsp rtsp:
+    //localhost:8554/mystream

 ### API Requests Implementation Plan:

 GET:

 - [ ] Login
 - [ ] Logout
 - [ ] Display -> OSD